systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 shall be considered and displayed.
 This allows image builders to put together images that transparently support multiple different architectures.

+Note that the `$BOOT` partition is not supposed to be exclusive territory of this specification.
+This specification only defines semantics of the `/loader/` directory inside the file system (see below), but it doesn't intend to define ownership of the whole file system exclusively.
+Boot loaders, firmware, and other software implementating this specification may choose to place other files and directories in the same file system.
+For example, boot loaders that implement this specification might install their own boot code into the `$BOOT` partition.
+On systems where `$BOOT` is the ESP this is a particularly common setup.
+Implementations of this specification must be able to operate correctly if files or directories other than `/loader/` are found in the top level directory.
+Implementations that add their own files or directories to the file systems should use well-named directories, to make name collisions between multiple users of the file system unlikely.

 ### Type #1 Boot Loader Specification Entries

 We define two directories below `$BOOT`: